Adityasr30/BigData/README.md

 ![image](https://github.com/Adityasr30/BigData/assets/86728825/b659c18d-837b-4559-b51a-d1c901ec39dd)

+## Why I can't put messages directly into topic without partitions in kafka?

+There are a few reasons why you can't put messages directly into a topic without partitions:
+- Data Distribution and Scalability
+- Parallel Processing
+- Ordering Guarantees
+- Retention and Cleanup
+- Replication

+## Why there is a need of conusmer groups in kafka?

+Consumer groups in Kafka are an essential feature that allows multiple consumers to work together to process data from Kafka topics effectively.
+They serve several purposes and provide important benefits:
+- Parallel Processing
+- Load Distribution
+- Fault Tolerance

 ## Hive

 Hive is an open-source data warehousing and SQL-like query language system built on top of Hadoop.
 It was developed by Facebook and later contributed to the Apache Software Foundation.
 Hive allows you to query and analyze large datasets stored in Hadoop's HDFS (Hadoop Distributed File System) using a familiar SQL-like language called HiveQL.
 Here are some key aspects and components of Hive: